Big Camp time again at Ashridge

 There is a wide variety of wildlife here including large herds of fallow deer and you are almost guaranteed to see them if you take an evening stroll in the woods.

-Because of the historical importance of large areas of the estate we do not generally allow camping so these two weekends are special occasions when we invite campers to come and enjoy Ashridge.
+Because of the historical importance of large areas of the estate we do not generally allow camping so this weekend is a special occasion when we invite campers to come and enjoy Ashridge.

 If you do decide to join us you will be supporting our vital conservation work on this unique estate.